 eRep: You've been in the Human Resources profession for over 30 years now, so clearly you've found something that really speaks to your core personality.
 What was it that drew you to the profession in the beginning?

 Steve: I truly am a "people person."
 Most folks state they have this attribute, but I don't see it being the case.
 I needed to be in a role/profession where I am surrounded by people.
 Ever since I was young, I've been involved in groups, teams, activities and jobs where I was immersed with people.
 HR, at its core, is about people.
 I felt that it would provide me an avenue to impact others and help organizations from a people perspective.

-eRep: You are currently the Vice President of Human Resources for LaRosa's, a regional pizzeria chain in the Midwest United States.
+eRep: You are currently the Chief People Officer for LaRosa's, a regional pizzeria chain in the Midwest United States.
 What scares you the most and what excites you the most about your role?

 Steve: The facet which excites me the most about my role are the great Team Members I get to work with.
 I know it sounds like a pat answer, but it's far from that.
 We get to provide great guest experiences using phenomenal food.
 Making sure our Team Members are cared for and engaged will allow that to happen consistently.
 It doesn't get old because it provides constant variety.